x1mdev/ReconPi/README.md

 $ recon <domain.tld>
 ```

-`recon.sh` creates a directory named equal to the `domain.tld` provided within it's initial directory `$HOME/bugbounty`.
-When this is done it will start the recon process.
+`recon.sh` starts with gathering resolvers for the given target, followed by subdomain enumeration and checking those assets for potential subdomain takeover.
+When this is done the IP addresses of the target are enumerated.
+Open ports will be discovered accompanied by a service scan provided by Nmap.

+Finally the live targets will be screenshotted and brute-forced to discover endpoints.

+Results will be hosted at http://0.0.0.0, which is reachable from the local Raspberry Pi IP address.

+## Tools

 Tools that are being used at this moment: